 The initial pilot of DocMaps sent information about community preprint evaluations from eLife’s Sciety and EMBO’s Early Evidence Base to CSHL Press’s biorxiv and medrxiv.
 This pilot created 5,000+ DocMaps for preprints related to biology research.
 In addition to giving various presentations during the pilot process, we wrote retrospective documentation about DocMaps implementation between Sciety, Early Evidence Base, and bioRxiv.

-Based on conversations with the DocMaps Technical Committee and Pilot Working Group, as well as various community groups, preprint server and review infrastructure developers, and aggregators, we are developing a software development kit (SDK) for producing and consuming DocMaps.
-The SDK will facilitate DocMaps implementation for developers interested in integrating this framework.
+Based on conversations with the DocMaps Technical Committee and Pilot Working Group, as well as various community groups, preprint server and review infrastructure developers, and aggregators, we have developed a software development kit (SDK) for producing and consuming DocMaps.
+The SDK is designed to help facilitate DocMaps implementation for developers interested in integrating this framework.

-In our interest to expand DocMaps to previously identified aggregators and preprint servers, we will invest in conversations with potential collaborators in the preprint publishing ecosystem to identify integration needs, complexities and challenges, as well as what KF can support in these collaborations.
-As a result of these conversations, we plan to identify additional and implementation agreements for integrating DocMaps into other platforms.
+In our interest to expand DocMaps to previously identified aggregators and preprint servers, we have held conversations with potential collaborators in the preprint publishing ecosystem to identify integration needs, complexities and challenges, as well as what KF can support in these collaborations.
+As a result of these conversations, we are currently working on implementation agreements for integrating DocMaps into other platforms.

-Working with the DocMaps Implementation Group and key advisors, we will coordinate user interviews with review groups.
-These conversations will help the DocMaps team to better understand review processes, priorities, and potential user visualization tools.
+Working with the DocMaps Implementation Group and key advisors, we coordinated a series of user interviews with review groups.
+These conversations helped the DocMaps team to better understand review processes, priorities, needed tools, outputs which are reflect on this roadmap.

-Pilot DocMaps with new collaborators, we will work to expand our implementation group to understand new challenges and opportunities in the creation/consumption of DocMaps and the display of peer review status on preprint pages.
+Piloting DocMaps with new collaborators, we will work to expand our implementation group to engage DocMaps producers and consumers in conversation In particular, we hope this expansion helps all stakeholders understand new challenges and opportunities in the creation/consumption of DocMaps and the display of peer review status on preprint pages.
 We plan to build DocMaps integrations with/for preprint review platforms, aggregators, or preprint servers with open-source codebases or accessible APIs.

 As DocMaps implementation develops across platforms, we want to convene developers and other stakeholders.
 The DocMaps Stakeholders Forum will be an ongoing series of calls for developers/organizations interested in/working with DocMaps.
 These calls will be entirely driven by the user community.
 The goal is to create a space for discussion that will enable practitioners to connect with one another and identify common denominators, issues, and roadblocks that affect users across different organizations.